krahd/BatLLM/docs/README.md

 ### LLM Models

-As of now, **BatLLM** prompts two LLMs via HTTP requests.
+As of now, **BatLLM** prompts the LLMs via HTTP requests.
 Everything, especially the GUI, assumes that players and LLMs share a single machine.

 **BatLLM** does not care about the local architecture.
-All it needs are two local endpoints to post queries to.
-The easiest way to set up a running environment fom sctatch is using **[Ollama](https://ollama.com/)** to download and run [llama3.2:latest](https://ollama.com/library/llama3.2) on a mac with a mac computer with Apple silicon.
+All it needs is a local endpoint to post queries to.
+The easiest way to set up a running environment fom cratch is using **[Ollama](https://ollama.com/)** to download and run [llama3.2:latest](https://ollama.com/library/llama3.2) on mac computer with an "Apple Silicon" (post Intel) GPU.

-With **[Homebrew](https://formulae.brew.sh/formula/ollama)**, installing Ollama on a mac means executing `brew install ollama`.
+With **[Homebrew](https://formulae.brew.sh/formula/ollama)**, installing Ollama only requires running `brew install ollama`.
 After installing Ollama, you can download the model with `ollama pull llama3.2:latest` (it takes a little bit to download but you only do it once).

-To control the models you may run the scripts `start_ollamas.sh` and `stop_ollamas.sh` in the project's root.
+You can start and stop the model with `start_ollama.sh` and `stop_ollama.sh` in the project's root.

 ### Installation